azdavis/rjsonnet/docs/types.md

 `(x: T1) => T2` is the type of functions with one required parameter `x` of type `T1` that return type `T2`.

+If a function has multiple parameters, they are separated with `,`.
+If it has no parameters, the parameter list is shown as `()`.

 When a parameter is optional, it has a `?` after the argument name, like `(x?: T1) => T2`.

-When a function's arguments are unknown, they are shown as `...`.
+When a function's parameters are unknown, they are shown as `...`.

 ### Precedence